gptscript-ai/go-gptscript/README.md

 Additionally, you need the `gptscript` binary.
 You can install it on your system using the [installation instructions](https://github.com/gptscript-ai/gptscript?tab=readme-ov-file#1-install-the-latest-release).

+## Options

+These are optional options that can be passed to the various `exec` functions.
+None of the options is required, and the defaults will reduce the number of calls made to the Model API.

+- `cache`: Enable or disable caching.
+Default (true).
+- `cacheDir`: Specify the cache directory.
+- `quiet`: No output logging
+- `chdir`: Change current working directory

 ## Functions

 ### listTools